 again and again a haunting refrain breaks over –

 is swept along in gaiety and sheer nonsense,

 upon a sea of all the performing arts.

-That was a troupe from the State’s south.
+That was a troupe from the State’s north.
 Far south

 in the Sunderbans Islands is a story

 of the tiger and the forest and a boy.

 Muslim and Hindu tell a hard-won tale

 of battle by gods and goddesses for dominion –